Play Live Radio

 Nov.
 16

 The name should sound familiar to anyone who has ever wandered into a record store.
 Chris and Dan Brubeck are two of the four musical offspring of jazz legend Dave Brubeck.
 They carry on and even extend their father’s legacy through their dynamic live sets — rounded out by guitarist Mike DeMicco and pianist Chuck Lamb — incorporating jazz’s core tenets while experimenting with time signatures, the latter mostly through Chris’s work on bass and Dan’s behind the drum kit.
-A must-see for fans of improvisational jazz.
+It's a must-see for fans of improvisational jazz.

 Show times: 5p and 8p.